jasonrichdarmawan/hacktiv8-ftds-fase0/x_fase1/week04_day06_libur/am/README.md

   2. `from utils import imp` in the `.ipynb` file
   3. `FunctionTransformer(func=imp.imp1, feature_names_out=imp.imp1_out)` in the `.ipynb` file
   4. Copy the `utils` folder to the deployment folder.

+  Do not edit the DataFrame args `imp1(df)`.
+It will edit the original data.

+  Use `importlib.reload(imp)` to reload the package everytime there is a change.